A fast iterative PDE-based algorithm for feedback controls of nonsmooth mean-field control problems: Fast iterative PDE-based method for MFC problems

+The above observation indicates that the modified gradient update \eqref{eq:phi_psi2} imposes weaker regularity requirements on the iterate $ \phi^m$ than the vanilla gradient descent \eqref{eq:feedback_update}, as it avoids evaluating the density of ${X^{\phi^m} }$ and the derivatives of $ \phi^m$ in the computation of the gradient $(\nabla F)(\phi^m)$.
+This difference in gradient evaluation not only enhances the stability of \eqref{eq:phi_psi2} (by preventing numerical instability when computing an irregular density and differentiating the feedback controls), but is also essential for analyzing the convergence of \eqref{eq:phi_psi2}; see Section \ref{subsec:conv} for details. \end{remark}

-Here, we point out the following three features of the PDE system \eqref{PDEsystem}, which are crucial in the design of numerical methods: (i) As the Hamiltonian $H$ defined in \eqref{eq:mfcE_hamiltonian} is affine in the components $y$ and $z$, the function $f^m$ is {linear} in $u$ and $v$, and hence \eqref{PDEsystem} is a linear PDE system. (ii) Due to the measure dependence in $f^m$, \eqref{PDEsystem} is nonlocal in the sense that the value of the solution $u^m$ at each point evolves based on the weighted average of other values of $u^m$ with respect to the marginal law $(\cL_{X^m_t})_{t\in [0,T]}$ of the process $X^m$. (iii) Even though the $i$-th component of the differential operator $\mathscr{L}^m$ in \eqref{eq:cL_m} only involves the $i$-th component of the solution $u^m$, the function $f^m$ in \eqref{PDEsystem} in general results in a coupling among all components of $u$ and their gradients $v$.
+Concrete numerical methods for solving \eqref{PDEsystem} (and consequently the functions $(u^m, v^m)$) will be given in Sections \ref{SEC:FDM} and \ref{SEC:NN}.
+Here, we point out the following three features of the PDE system \eqref{PDEsystem}, which are crucial in the design of numerical methods: (i) As the Hamiltonian $H$ defined in \eqref{eq:mfcE_hamiltonian} is affine in the components $y$ and $z$, the function $f^m$ is {linear} in $u$ and $v$, and hence \eqref{PDEsystem} is a linear PDE system. (ii) Due to the measure dependence in $f^m$, \eqref{PDEsystem} is nonlocal in the sense that the value of the solution $u^m$ at each point evolves based on the weighted average of other values of $u^m$ with respect to the marginal laws $(\cL_{X^m_t})_{t\in [0,T]}$ of the process $X^m$. (iii) Even though the $i$-th component of the differential operator $\mathscr{L}^m$ in \eqref{eq:cL_m} only involves the $i$-th component of the solution $u^m$, the function $f^m$ in \eqref{PDEsystem} in general results in a coupling among all components of $u$ and their gradients $v$.
 In the special cases where the diffusion coefficient $\sigma$ of \eqref{cforward} depends only on time (see Section \ref{SEC:NUM} for concrete examples), the function $f^m$ is independent of $v$ and hence the system \eqref{PDEsystem} is only coupled through the solution $u^m$.